FaserF/hassio-addons/apache2/README.md

 get_file → Copies the default PHP 8.4 `php.ini` to `/share/apache2addon_php.ini`

-path/to/your/new/php.ini -> Please change the location depending where your custom php.ini file is, f.e.: /share/apache2/php.ini
+path/to/your/new/php.ini -> Please change the location depending where your custom php.ini file is, e.g.: /share/apache2/php.ini

 ### Option: `default_conf` & `default_ssl_conf`